pingidentity-developers-experience/ping-integration-example-packages/davinci_widget-reg-authn-pkg/README.md

 ## Cloning the Project
 ### Variables
-After cloning the project, navigate to `/davinci_widget-reg-authn-pkg/terraform` and create a `terraform.tfvars` file with the following:
+After cloning the project, navigate to the `/terraform` folder and create a `terraform.tfvars` file with the following:

 ```hcl
 region            = "{{ NorthAmerica | Canada | Asia | Europe }}"